Bharat9848/notes/kafka.md

 - `isolation.level=read_committed`
 - `isolation.level=read_uncommitted`

 ## Kafka connect
  - connector- keeps the bookkeeping with external system.
  - worker
  - connector task- do the data transfer

 ## Kafka stream
+- read general streaming.md notes
 - `processing.guarntee=exactly-once`
+### Assumptions and design choices
+- no backpressure: As buffering is done at consumer and bulk-write before writing by producer.
+Each stage work on a single element at a time.
+- No support for asynchronus operation.
+It require that user do not do blocking operation.
+- No resource manager
+- `KStream` abstraction for stream indepenent k-v pairs while `KTable` is an abstraction for a table changelog.
+- Out-of-order events are processed in case it comes before window retention period and then window emits an next entry in changelog. `window` operator returns a `KTable` as output.

 ## Rough
 monitoring stats http://www.confluent.io/blog/how-we-monitor-and-run-kafka-at-scale-signalfx